-> - With high-value items comes Duty fees, charges that will have to be paid on the receiver’s end when they receive the package.
+- With high-value items comes Duty fees, charges that will have to be paid on the receiver’s end when they receive the package.
 That Duty fee depends on the cost of the item and the country it is being shipped to.
-There are ways people get around it, but I recommend letting the buyer know ahead of time and googling what the duty costs are for that country.
+I recommend letting the buyer know ahead of time and googling what the duty costs are for that country.

-> - Make sure to have the receiver’s phone number: It is REQUIRED for all International packages.
+- Make sure to have the receiver’s phone number: It is usually required for all International packages.

-> Shipping Art Through Freight
+Shipping Art Through Freight

 There are some pieces of art that are simply too large to go via regular shipping.